Borleske Stadium

-Borleske Stadium is a multi-purpose outdoor athletic stadium in the northwest United States, located in Walla Walla, Washington.
+Borleske Stadium is a multi-purpose outdoor athletic stadium in Walla Walla, Washington.
 Opened in 1926, it has served as the home for a variety of professional and amateur teams in both football and baseball.

-The stadium is named for Vincent Borleske (1887–1957), a legendary Whitman College athlete (class of 1910) and coach.
+The stadium is named for Vincent Borleske (1887–1957), a Whitman College athlete (class of 1910) and coach.

 The stadium is part of a sports complex alongside Martin Field and Memorial Pool.
 It is the home venue of the Whitman College baseball team and the Walla Walla Sweets of the West Coast League.
 Following the baseball season, the stadium is transitioned to be the home of Walla Walla High School football.
 The elevation of the field is approximately 980 ft above sea level.

 Layout

 The layout of Borleske Stadium is like most minor league ballparks, although it is unconventionally oriented southeast; the recommended alignment is east-northeast.
 In August, the field is transitioned for football with the pitcher's mound removed and sod placed over the infield.
 The sideline of the field runs parallel with the right field foul line.
 The entrance gate is located beyond right field and is utilized for baseball and football.